 5. Bundle your phone plans with your family

 Bundling your phone plans allows you to keep family members that love to use data in check, so that you can worry less about bill shock.
-With Vodafone, you’re able to control who can use the shared data pool through My Vodafone.
 You’ll also enjoy the convenience of receiving a single bill for the whole family when you bundle your plans, and you can save money by taking advantage of bundling deals.

 3 Minute Read